AbhishekBasak31/ShopSphere/README.md

 # ShopSphere

-**ShopSphere** is a full-stack e-commerce platform designed to provide a seamless online shopping experience.
+**ShopSphere** is a full-stack shoping platform designed to provide a seamless online shopping experience.
 Built with a modern tech stack, ShopSphere includes a responsive front-end interface, robust back-end services, and secure database management.

 ## Features